AstraDivina/wild_weimar_bizarre_social_democracy/docs/game/Status Tab.md

 ```

 Then, you need to create a (sub)scene with the proper elements in status.scene.dry.
-The scene should have the same name with the one you inputted at window.changeTab.
+The scene must have the same name as the first argument you passed to window.changeTab.
 In our case,
-it's "example":
+it's "example" (status.example syntax is "main scene"."sub scene".
+We are editing the sub scene that is used to fill the tab contents):

 ```html
 @example